m10x/blog/m10x-blog/content/about.md

 My name is Maximilian Hildebrand aka m10x, I'm 23 years old and I study computer science @ TU Dortmund.

-My hobby is IT-Security.
+My hobby is IT-Security and I'm also an IT-Security working student.
 I like to compete at Capture The Flags and I try to do short but understandable Videos and WriteUps.

 I do this as repetition and hope that some of you might find them useful!